Bibek-14/Eportfolio-Computer-Science-/README.md

 ## **Professional Self-Assessment**
 Building this ePortfolio and finalizing my computer science program have helped me showcase my abilities, polish my professional goals, and get ready to confidently enter the field.
 I gained technical expertise in programming, databases, software engineering, and security through my courses, in addition to critical professional abilities like communication and teamwork.
-- **Collaboration and Communication:** Worked effectively in team environments, used version control systems, and learned to communicate technical ideas clearly to both technical and non-technical stakeholders.
+- **Collaboration and Communication:** Worked effectively in team environments with classmates, used version control systems, and learned to communicate technical ideas clearly to both technical and nontechnical stakeholders in course projects.
-- **Data Structures and Algorithms:** Strengthened problem-solving by designing efficient solutions and applying algorithms to real-time applications.
+- **Data Structures and Algorithms:** Strengthened problem solving by designing efficient solutions and applying algorithms to real time applications.
-- **Software Engineering and Databases:** Designed complete applications, integrated front-end and back-end systems, and gained experience with SQL and NoSQL databases.
+- **Software Engineering and Databases:** Designed complete applications, integrated frontend and backend systems, and gained experience with SQL and NoSQL databases in different course projects.
 - **Security Practices:** Implemented authentication, input validation, and error handling to ensure software reliability and security.
 These experiences shaped my professional values of building secure, efficient, and user-focused software, while also making me more employable in the computer science field.